 Simon Davies, the director of Privacy International stated in 2008 that the database would give UK police "extraordinary powers of surveillance" and claimed that "this would never be allowed in any other democratic country"

-However, while ANPR may cause concern as regards civil liberties, the flipside is that it does make UK roads and communities safer.
+However, while the ANPR camera network may cause concern as regards civil liberties, the flipside is that it does make UK roads and communities safer.
 That said, exactly how the authorities use motorists' data will continue to attract scrutiny.

-For the majority of us, the existence of ANPR is simply a reminder that if we forget to pay our road tax (VED) or insurance, it won't be long before we're contacted by the DVLA - or the police.
+For the majority of us, the existence of ANPR cameras in the UK are simply a reminder that if we forget to pay our road tax (VED) or insurance, it won't be long before we're contacted by the DVLA - or the police.